Yago González

 Yago González López (born 6 November 1979) is a Spanish former footballer who played as a forward.

 He appeared in 241 games in Segunda División B over the course of eight seasons (59 goals scored), and played professionally in Hong Kong.

-Club career
+Career

 Spain

 Born in Vigo, Galicia, González never played in higher than the third division in his country, being a youth product at local Celta de Vigo.
 He started his senior career with its B-team in 1998, competing in the fourth level.

 During a 13-and-a-half-season spell, González played with Águilas CF, Levante UD B, Terrassa FC, Pontevedra CF (two spells), Zamora CF and CD Lugo, appearing in division three with all the clubs and in the fourth tier with the second and the fourth.

 Kitchee

 In January 2012, aged nearly 33, González signed with Kitchee SC from the Hong Kong First Division League.
 He made an impressive debut for his new club – also his first match as a professional – by scoring the winning goal and providing an assist in a league game against Sun Hei SC which finished with a 2–1 win, and went on to net a further five times in eight appearances as the campaign ended with the conquest of an historic treble.

 In his second year, González only managed four goals in the league, but added three in four contests in the season's FA Cup as Kitchee renewed its supremacy in the latter competition.